commercionetwork/commercionetwork/docs/developers/create-sign-broadcast-tx.md

 Where `<JSON_BODY_FILE>` represents the path to the file containing the request body.

-If we are running a local node, it should then be
+For example, to broadcast the `request_body.json` file to our local node:

 ```
-curl -X POST http://localhost:1317/txs -d @~/request_body.json
+curl -X POST http://localhost:1317/txs -d @request_body.json
 ```